hoangcuong2011/Good-Papers/README.md

 **Papers with quick notes**

+- *Grammar as a Foreign Language* (https://arxiv.org/pdf/1412.7449.pdf): This paper shows how to apply sequence to sequence with attention to syntactic constituency parsing.
+To do that, they first  linearize the parse tree, and this can be done by following a depth-first traversal order.
+The result is very competitive with this simple model.

 - *Enriching Word Vectors with Subword Information* (https://arxiv.org/pdf/1607.04606.pdf): An interesting paper which shows that having a distance vector representation of words ignores the internal structure of words, which is an important limitation for morphologically rich languages, such as Turkish or Finnish.
 They propose a subword model for word embedding, in which a word is represented by a sequence of n-grams and the word itself.
 For instance, let us consider the word where.
 It will be represented by a sequence of 3-grams as: <wh, whe, her, ere, re>, <where>.
 Suppose that we are given such a sequence G of n-grams, and each of the n-grams is represented by a specific vector representation z.
 The scoring function between the word and its context c is computed as: \sum_{all n-grams g} z_g*v_c.
 This simple model, albeit being slightly adhoc,  allows sharing the representations across words, thus allowing to learn reliable representation for rare words.